I’ve lived in San Diego for fifteen years, and it’s usually known for its sunny weather. However, it also tends to rain unexpectedly.

 2001 Pan American Plaza, San Diego, CA 92101

-San Diego Air & Space Museum is filled with air travel history, displays of real planes and crazy artifacts involving space travel.
+The San Diego Air & Space Museum features the history of air travel, displays of real aircraft, and artifacts related to space travel.
 Even if you’re not interested in aviation, this museum offers interactive and hands-on exhibits that are extremely interesting.
 I’ll probably bring my Dad back for Father’s Day since I enjoyed it so much!

-As an avid traveler, it’s amazing to know the history of air travel and how it was made possible.
+As an avid traveler, I find it fascinating to learn about the history of air travel and how it was made possible.

 3: San Diego Model Railroad Museum